Lowercase

 Input

-- Description: The specific piece of text you want to convert to all lowercase characters.
+- Text: The piece of text you want to convert to lowercase.
+This input is required.

 Output